Skip to content

 What is testicular torsion and why is it urgent?

-Testicular torsion is twisting of the spermatic cord, which suddenly cuts off blood flow.
-It causes acute pain and requires emergency surgery within hours; otherwise, the testicle may not survive [PMID: 17598653].
+Testicular torsion is twisting of the spermatic cord, suddenly cutting off blood to the testicle.
+It causes rapid, severe pain and swelling and is a medical emergency—surgery is usually required within hours to save the testicle PubMed.

 How do I perform a proper testicular self-exam?

-• After a warm shower, gently roll each testicle between thumb and fingers.
+After a warm shower, gently roll each testicle between your thumb and fingers.
+Check for lumps, swelling, firmness, or changes in size.
+See a doctor for any concerns.

 When is scrotal swelling serious?